mrdarip/tasdks/README.md

     parent `take a shower`, and its two children, `shower` and `dry`
 - If a final task doesn't specify in a clear way what has to be done, then it should be a group with subtasks of the task making it clearer.
 - If you always forget a step on a task you should add that step as a task, with the task it belongs to as its parent.

+## Pending features
+- Complete all screens layouts
+  - Play activator screen
+  - Create activator screen
+  - Modify activator screen
+  - Main screen
+- Create more screens
+  - stats screens
+- Complete querying overdue and pending date activators
+- Remove Place and Object entities, maybe Resource too as probably the user should use no resource at all? reject dopamine embrace watching the tasdks execution activator screen